 Celiac Disease Monitoring

 Post diagnosis, you’ll want to make sure your body is responding to the gluten-free diet (and hopefully other dietary and lifestyle changes you’re making – read more about how I put my celiac disease symptoms into remission).

 Unfortunately, imaware says that 73 percent of patients do not follow up with their physician post-diagnosis.
 I am one of those people.
 I felt like my doctor didn’t really “get” celiac disease, and without a magical pill or procedure, she didn’t know what to do with me.
 I took matters into my own hands and learned everything on my own… but I would have LOVED to have had a celiac disease monitoring test for that first year to have tracked my progress and evaluate, in real time, if my gluten-free diet was effective.

 And, of course, I would have loved to have had the chance to validate my hard work along the way. imaware offers at-home celiac disease monitoring tests to help you track your body’s response to these changes over time.
 The tests are shipped to your house in two, four or six month intervals depending on the frequency you choose.
 You take the test and track your results online.
 You can then discuss your progress (or lack of progress) with your trusted health care team.
-I’ll be talking more about the celiac disease monitoring test in a future blog post, so more information to come on the importance of monitoring post-diagnosis.

 A Bit More About imaware™